Agile Release Train

 The value does not flow quickly because it must cross all the silos.
 Managers should be involved daily in order to move the work across these silos.
 Therefore, progress is slow.

 ART implies systems thinking and organizing around value to create a cross-functional organization.
 It has everyone and everything it needs to define, deliver, and operate solutions.
-This creates a far leaner organization and the value flows more quickly.
+This way, the organization becomes far leaner, and the value flows get quicker.

 What Are the Levels of ART?